USS Henderson (AP-1): World War I, 1917–1918

 She sailed for her seventh voyage on 30 June 1918 to France.
 A serious fire broke out in a cargo hold on 2 July 1918.
 Working throughout the night, and with Henderson listing as much as 15 degrees, and heavily rolling at times, making landing abreast possible on only one side, the destroyers Mayrant and Paul Jones transferred her 1,600 troop passengers and baggage to the transport Von Steuben without loss of life, completing the transfer by 6:00 am on 3 July.
 Von Steuben continued on to Brest, France carrying 3,500 troops and their equipment.
 Determined firefighting crews soon brought the flames under control and Henderson returned to the U.S. with destroyers escorting.
 On 27 February, one day after departing Saint-Nazaire, troopship Finland 's steering gear jammed, forcing her into the path of Henderson.
 That ship was able to maneuver such that Finland only dealt her a glancing blow.
 Finland suffered only superficial damage; Henderson was holed below the waterline, but her crew took advantage of unusually calm February seas to repair the damage, and were soon able to proceed to New York.
 The transport was carrying a number of wounded soldiers back, to the United States.
 She sailed again from Philadelphia Tuesday 13 August 1918 and arrived at Brest, France Monday 25 August 1918.

 The Henderson may have rammed a U-boat that had just sunk tanker Frank W. Kellogg off the New Jersey coast on August 13, 1918.
-Lookouts sighted a submarine that was attempting to drive for a torpedo attack and Captain William R. Sayles ordered the rudder hard right attempting to run the enemy down.
+Lookouts sighted a submarine that was attempting to dive for a torpedo attack and Captain William R. Sayles ordered the rudder hard right attempting to run the enemy down.
 When the ship was next docked, it was found that her starboard bilge keel had been partly bent and broken.
 As there is no other explanation, it is believed that this damage was caused by striking the conning tower of the submarine as she was in the act of submerging.
 After the Armistice U-139 was inspected at Brest where it was noted that not only are the periscopes broken but the thin metal weather screen on the forward side of the conning tower was badly bent as the result of the collision.
 A German crew member, still on board, stated “the U-139 had encountered an American transport off the Atlantic coast, which had attempted to ram her, and had succeeded in breaking off both periscopes, so that for the remainder of the cruise the submarine was unable to attack while submerged."
-U-139 was commanded by Lothar von Arnauld de la Periere the most successful submariner in the Kaiserliche Marine.
+U-139 was commanded by Lothar von Arnauld de la Periere, the most successful submariner in the Kaiserliche Marine.